More at rubyonrails.org:

 If f is an instance of ActionView::Helpers::FormBuilder, then this will render the form partial, setting the partial's object to the form builder.
 If the form builder is of class LabellingFormBuilder, then the labelling_form partial would be rendered instead.

-Values from forms can be at the top level of the params hash or nested in another hash.
-For example, in a standard create action for a Person model, params[:person] would usually be a hash of all the attributes for the person to create.
-The params hash can also contain arrays, arrays of hashes, and so on.
+The params hash can contain arrays and arrays of hashes.
+Values can be at the top level of the params hash or nested in another hash.
+For example, in a standard create action for a Person model, params[:person] will be a hash of all the attributes for the Person object.

-Fundamentally HTML forms don't know about any sort of structured data, all they generate is name-value pairs, where pairs are just plain strings.
-The arrays and hashes you see in your application are the result of some parameter naming conventions that Rails uses.
+Note that HTML forms don't have an inherent structure to the user input data, all they generate is name-value string pairs.
+The arrays and hashes you see in your application are the result of parameter naming conventions that Rails uses.

 <input id="person_name" name="person[name]" type="text" value="Henry"/>